forestgrape/coronavirus/index.md

 	- Diamond Princess Cruise Ship in Japan [Mizumoto](#mizumoto).
 This setting well investigated by Mizumoto and colleagues favours airborne over droplet transmission and even slightly favours Dry Form over aersol transmission since the Covid-19 spread started between passengers and not equally between passengers and personal:
         * In the droplet model, one would except the personal as a angle and starting point, since they have the most close contacts, which drive droplet transmission.
         * In the aersol model about an equal spread would be expected.
 Experience from cooking smells teaches us, that aerosols tend to spread out locally.
         * Smoke diffuses entire rooms and tends to stay quite long, so spending much time in the same confined rooms is more relevant than interactions or being close but only for a short period.
-Therefor an initial spread in passangers is expected since they spend the time in the same areas.
+Therefor an initial spread in passengers is expected since they spend the time in the same areas.
 	- Music Club in Japan (see Introduction [Mizumoto](#mizumoto))
 	- Church in Korea (see Introduction [Mizumoto](#mizumoto))
 	- Hospitals in Nothern Italy [LE](#le)